 A private transfer can also be organised between Christchurch and Akaroa.
 Click here to book.

 There are plenty of places to stay in Akaroa.
-It’s mostly a B&B style town, but if you are looking for cheap accommodation in Akaroa there are options for that too.
-Check out the Chez La Mer Backpackers right in the centre of town, or if you want a rural stay, try Onuku Farm Hostel.
+It’s mostly a B&B style town, but there are other options too.
+Unfortunately the backpackers right in the centre of town seems to have shut down (thanks Covid), but if you want a rural stay, try Onuku Farm Hostel.
 Akaroa Top 10 Holiday Park also provides budget cabin accommodation.
 For a great apartment right on the beach Akaroa Central Apartments will do the job.
 For a delightful B&B, French Bay House looks perfect.
 For something special try Akaroa Glamping or Beaufort House Akaroa for that English country manor feel.

 Looking for more New Zealand ideas?
 Try these posts